 how to transfer a pattern from paper to wood Using a newspaper and ballpoint pen

-This method can be used on any size designs to be transferred.
+This method can be used on any size design to be transferred.

 Tools and materials